 - 1. Be a United States citizen or a permanent resident; - 2.
 Have been accepted for admission; - 3.
 Be enrolled as a regular student in an eligible program and pursuing a degree/certificate; - 4.
-Have a high school diploma from an accredited high school, GED, or meet Ability-to-Benefit criteria; - 5.
+Have a high school diploma from an accredited high school, or GED; - 5.
 Demonstrate financial need as described by program guidelines; - 6.
 Register with Selective Service, if required; - 7.
 Be making progress toward the completion of your course of study according to the "Academic Requirements for Receiving Financial Aid"; - 8.
 Not be in default on a federal student loan; and - 9.
 Not owe a refund on any grant received under Title IV programs at any institution and meet program regulations.